-Economic activity (NACE Code): H49.1-Passenger rail transport, interurban Court: UK Competition Appeal Tribunal Was pass on raised (yes/no)? $No$ Claimants: Justin Gutmann as class representative for certain purchasers of train tickets (If in EU) Was the EU Damages Directive referred to/relied upon (and if so, for procedural or substantive provisions)?
+Economic activity (NACE Code): H49.1-Passenger raii transport, interurban Court: UK Competition Appeal Tribunal Was pass on raised (yes/no)?
+No Claimants: Justin Gutmann as class representative for certain purchasers of train tickets (If in EU) Was the EU Damages Directive referred to/relied upon (and if so, for procedural or substantive provisions)?
 Not yet known.
 Defendants: First MTR South Western Trains Limited and Another London & South Eastern Railway Limited (related actions) Were damages awarded (if so, how much and to whom)?
 If not, why not (e.g. lack of standing, causal link)?
-Was there another outcome or remedy? $N/A$ Is/was the case subject to appeal (yes/ pending/no)?
-If yes, briefly describe current status/outcome: Not yet heard Amount of damages initially requested: Not yet known Key Legal issues:Abuse of dominanceCollective action on a stand-alone basisCertification of the class Is the dispute likely to be settled privately? $\ensuremath{\text{N/A}}$ Direct or indirect claims?
+Was there another outcome or remedy?
+N/A Is/was the case subject to appeal (yes/ pending/no)?
+If yes, briefly describe current status/outcome: Not yet heard Amount of damages initially requested: Not yet known Key Legal issues:Abuse of dominanceCollective action on a stand-alone basisCertification of the class Is the dispute likely to be settled privately? $\ensuremath{N}/\ensuremath{A}$ Direct or indirect claims?
 Direct Method of calculation of damages: Not yet certified Individual or collective claims?
 Collective Name and contact details of lawyer who has drafted summary: Penny Coombs, Associate Director, Osborne Clarke LLP, Penny.Coombs@osborneclarke.com Follow-on (EC or NCA?) or stand-alone?
-Stand-alone

-The claims are for the damages of a large number of rail passengers who have suffered loss as a result of the conduct of the Respondent/Proposed Defendant.
-The proposed class members are holders of Transport for London ("TfL") zonal tickets ("Travelcards") who have been effectively compelled by circumstances in the control of the Respondent/Proposed Defendant to pay twice for parts of rail journeys which overlapped with the zone of validity of their Travelcards.
+Stand-alone members are holders of Transport for London ("TfL") zonal tickets ("Travelcards") who have been effectively compelled by circumstances in the control of the Respondent/Proposed Defendant to pay twice for parts of rail journeys which overlapped with the zone of validity of their Travelcards.
 The claimants were unable to purchase so-called 'boundary zone' fares or 'extension tickets', which are fares valid for travel to or from the outer boundaries of TfL's fare zones, intended to be combined with a Travelcard whose validity stretches to the relevant zone boundary ("Boundary Fares").
 The Applicant/Proposed Class Representative alleges that by not making Boundary Fares sufficiently available for sale the Respondent/ Proposed Defendants have abused their position of dominance on the relevant markets.